Search jobs from management roles to chef’s post, bar staff to kitchen staff

 If you use a word you’re not familiar with, you won’t be sure how to use it properly in a sentence – which can actually make you sound less intelligent (https://www.youtube.com/watch?v=9s0LqZMsfTQ) and can make your sentences sound plain weird.
 Just be honest with your CV writing.

 BE CAREFUL HOW YOU USE THEM.
 Capital letters are hard to read so only use them where they belong; at the start of a sentence or at the start of a proper noun.
 DO YOU UNDERSTAND?
-And check through carefully to avoid missing them where they should be capital letters, and full stops are the bare bones basics of writing, NO EXCUSES!
+And check through carefully to avoid missing them where they should be capital letters.
+Full stops are the bare bones basics of writing, NO EXCUSES!

 Once again, the key here will be checking, checking and checking again.
 Try to find someone to double check your CV before you send it as it is really tricky to spot your own errors when you have been so involved in the writing.
 If that is not a possibility try leaving it overnight and reading it over again the next morning.
 You will be amazed what you will find in the cold light of day!